madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 There is one more very disturbing thing to complain.
 Someone designs `snap` to use `squashfs` and now each *snap* needs a `loop` device.
 Suddenly, people end up seeing a lot of `loop` devices in system, even those that do not use `snap` like me.
 This is real nuisance for something that is expected to take world over.

 And what do they do?
-In place of fixing the root of problem and come with something better, they are starting to [modify](https://bugs.launchpad.net/ubuntu/+source/gnome-disk-utility/+bug/1637984) GNOME desktop UI tools now, such `gnome-disks` not to list snap `loop` devices.
-An initial bad decision, is followed by even more bad decisions to cover up the initial bad one.
+In place of fixing the root of problem and come with something better, they are starting to [modify](https://bugs.launchpad.net/ubuntu/+source/gnome-disk-utility/+bug/1637984) GNOME desktop UI tools now, such as `gnome-disks`, not to list snap `loop` devices.
+An initial bad decision is followed by even more bad decisions to cover up the initial bad one.
 What about *GNU coreutils*, will they hack them too?
-What about all third party software (e.g. *VeraCrypt*)?
+What about all third-party software (e.g. *VeraCrypt*)?
 Oh, they compiled its code in GNOME too, next one in the list?

 ##Summary